Matthew-Rimbert/Analyzing-Time-Series-Data/README.md

 ### Summary of Rules

-  1.Load stock data for Tesla for the past month using yfinance.
+  1. Load stock data for Tesla for the past month using yfinance.

   2. Calculate daily percentage changes in stock price and volume using the natural logarithm.